sweepai/sweep/README.md

 |In `on_comment.py`|we should not fire an event|because it's possible that the comment is on a closed PR|
 |In the file `packages/server/src/config.ts`|add a third option called "env" to load the config settings from environment variables| At present, there are two options:  1. ... and 2. ...|

 If you want Sweep to use a file, try to mention the full path.
 Similarly, to have Sweep use a function, try to mention the class method or what it does.
+Also see [✨ Tips and tricks for Sweep](https://docs.sweep.dev/tricks).

 ### 🖥️ Sweep Chat
 Sweep Chat allows you to interact with Sweep and GitHub locally.
 Collaborate on the plan with Sweep, then have it create the pull request for you.